AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 >[!NOTE]
 >
 >If customizing an out-of-the-box index, for example `damAssetLucene-8`, please copy the latest out-of-the-box index definition from a *Cloud Service environment* using the CRX DE Package Manager (`/crx/packmgr/`) .
 Rename it to `damAssetLucene-8-custom-1` (or higher), and add your customizations inside the XML file.
-This ensures that required configurations are not being removed inadvertently.
+This ensures that the required configurations are not being removed inadvertently.
 For example, the `tika` node under `/oak:index/damAssetLucene-8/tika` is required in the customized index of the cloud service.
 It doesn't exist on the Cloud SDK.

-You need to prepare a new index definition package that contains the actual index definition, following this naming pattern:
+For customizations of an OOTB index prepare a new index definition package that contains the actual index definition that follows this naming pattern:

-`<indexName>[-<productVersion>]-custom-<customVersion>`

-Only fully custom indexes must start with a prefix.
+`<indexName>-<productVersion>-custom-<customVersion>`

+For a fully customizsed index, prepare a new index definition package that contains the  index definition that follows this naming pattern:

+`<prefix>.<indexName>-<productVersion>-custom-<customVersion>`

 <!-- Alexandru: temporarily drafting this statement due to CQDOC-17701